-In a case of first impression, the Third Circuit Court of Appeals in In re American Home Mortg.
-Holdings, Inc., 637 F.3d 246 (3d Cir.
-2011), held that, for purposes of section 562 of the Bankruptcy Code, a discounted cash flow analysis was a "commercially reasonable determinant" of value for the liquidation of mortgage loans in a repurchase transaction.
+The author discusses a Third Circuit decision holding that for purposes of Section 562 of the Bankruptcy Code, a discounted cash flow analysis was a "commercially reasonable determinant" of value for the liquidation of mortgage loans in a repurchase transaction.

-Repurchase, or "repo," agreements have long been an important mechanism for investing in U.S. government and agency securities, mortgage-related instruments, commodities, and money market instruments.
-Though these transactions can be complicated, the basic structure of a repo agreement is simple: one party sells assets to a purchaser in exchange for cash, and the purchaser promises to sell those assets back at an agreed-upon time or upon demand.
+In a case of first impression, the Third Circuit Court of Appeals in the American Home1 bankruptcy recently held that, for purposes of Section 562 of the Bankruptcy Code, a discounted cash flow ("DCF") analysis was a "commercially reasonable determinant" of value for the liquidation of mortgage loans in a repurchase transaction.
+Repurchase or "repo" agreements have long been an important mechanism for investing in U.S. government and agency securities, mortgage-related instruments, commodities, and money market instruments.
+Though these transactions can be complicated, the basic structure of a repo agreement is simple: one party sells assets to a purchaser in exchange for cash, and the purchaser promises to sell those assets back at an agreed upon time or upon demand.